 St. Augustine & Amelia Island: Two Hidden Gems in NE Florida

 This past weekend I had to run an errand in Daytona Beach, Florida, so I took the opportunity to check out two new destinations along the way: St. Augustine and Amelia Island!
-Both areas are situated on the coast within an hour’s drive of Jacksonville, but the two towns could not be more different.
+Both areas are situated on the east coast within an hour’s drive of Jacksonville, but the two towns could not be more different.
 St. Augustine is essentially the oldest town in the continental United States and was established by Spanish explorers in 1565.
 Its historic town center is quaint and buildings here have a clear Spanish influence.
-Fernandina Beach, the main town on Amelia Island, is a sleepy oceanside community with a main street that feels like home.
+Fernandina Beach, the main town on Amelia Island, is a quiet oceanside community with a main street that feels like home.

 Each town can be explored in one day, which makes this a great pair of cities to visit over a weekend.
 Full disclosure: if you haven’t been to Miami, I’d recommend going there first.
 But if you’ve already seen some of Florida’s most famous destinations, St. Augustine and Amelia Island are perfect places to “fill in the gaps.”

 This relatively small town has enough history to fill a textbook, which is evident as soon as you see its many prominent landmarks.
 What’s nice is that almost everything of interest is located in the St. Augstine’s historic district, which is pretty compact.
 Park your car for the day in or near the Historic Downtown Parking Facility and you’ll be able to walk to all of the attractions and restaurants mentioned below except for one, which is located across the river in Vilano Beach.